 Blueberries are my favourite fruit.
-They are also my dogs’ favourites (known as bribe-berries).

 I buy huge trays of them every summer.
 I made blueberry sauce with half of them and snap freeze the rest to get me through the long, wet winter.

 The hot sauce goes great with pancakes, but is best with my Brioche French Toast which is a whole ‘nother story.
 I don’t like French Toast usually but my adapted Martha Stewart recipe French Toast is just divine and with the hot blueberry sauce over top is to die for.

 I made it a couple of times from a highly rated allrecipes.com recipe.

 I felt it tasted a little strange in a strangely medicinal sort of way, which I put down to the almond extract.
 So I changed it up a bit and it made a huge improvement.
 The rum makes it flavorful and make it feel rich and intense.
 And of course it’s glossy because of the corn starch.
 I have really terrible photos of the sauce, sorry!

 - 2 cups fresh or frozen blueberries.
 It makes no difference to the sauce whichever you use.

 - 3 tablespoons cornstarch